Understand one thing about Amazon SEO:

 Let’s Optimize The Product Page to Be More Relevant

 Amazon’s #1 concern is sales.

-That’s the biggest indicator of your listing’s success (or failure).
+That’s the biggest indicator of your product listing’s success (or failure).

-They want listings that are not only optimized for search but also optimized for conversions with incredible photos and descriptions.
+They want listings that are not only optimized for search but have trustworthy and relevant descriptions.

 That means keeping the customer foremost in your mind.

-The top one is stuffed full of key phrases.
+- Title is stuffed full of key phrases

-The shopper is completely ignored because it only repeats variations of search terms over and over.
+- The customer is completely ignored because it only repeats variations of search phrases over and over

-Offers information that customers want to know in order to encourage them to click to your listing.
+- Offers information that customers want to know in order to encourage them to click the listing.